rajatpoddar/Nrega_Automation/README.md

 - 📁 **File Manager with Sharing** - A built-in cloud file manager to save, organize, and share your important documents like Muster Roll PDFs.
 - 🎨 **Dynamic UI (Enhanced!)** – A modern interface with a dynamic footer, Dark/Light theme support, real-time status updates, and new **audible sound effects** (with a mute toggle).
 - 📊 **MIS Reports Downloader:** Solves the portal's CAPTCHA automatically and downloads multiple MIS reports for a specified District and Block into a single, multi-sheet Excel file.
 - ✨ **MR Tracking (Enhanced!)** - Track Muster Roll status in real-time.
-Can now **drill down to find specific laborers pending for ABPS**.
-Export reports (PDF/Excel/PNG) and send workcodes to eMB Entry or MSR Processor.
+Includes a new filter for **'T+8 to T+15 (for Zero MR)'**.
+Can drill down to find specific laborers pending for ABPS.
+Export reports (PDF/Excel/PNG) and send workcodes to eMB Entry, MSR Processor, or the new Zero MR tab.
 - ✨ **Dashboard Report (New!)** - Fetch and view comprehensive dashboard reports with full export capabilities (PDF/Excel/PNG).
 - 📈 **Social Audit Reports:** Automates the process of fetching Social Audit issue details.
 The bot navigates, clicks 'View' on each issue in the list, extracts the detailed description, and compiles it into a comprehensive report.
 - ✨ **Issued MR Details (New!)** - A new report to fetch all 'e-muster issued' works for a panchayat.
 Includes a workflow to send all workcodes directly to 'Duplicate MR Print'.
 - ✨ **PDF Merger (New!)** - A standalone utility to quickly merge multiple selected PDF files into a single document.
+- ✨ **Zero MR (New!)** - A new automation to submit 'Zero MR' for muster rolls that have not been filled between T+8 and T+15 days.
 ---

 ## 🛠 Prerequisites